vindi/vindi-woocommerce-subscriptions/readme.txt

 == License ==

-WooCommerce Subscriptions Vindi is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Vindi WooCommerce Subscriptions is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-WooCommerce Subscriptions Vindi is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Vindi WooCommerce Subscriptions is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with WooCommerce Subscriptions Vindi.
+You should have received a copy of the GNU General Public License along with Vindi WooCommerce Subscriptions.
 If not, see http://www.gnu.org/licenses/.